Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ## 2.4 VCS Policies
 The VCS policies our group decided on were not overly complex, however they were intentionally quite restrictive.

-At least one review (and approval) is required before the branch can be merged, the branch being merged into the main and/or dev branch(es) *must* be up to date with the destination branch, and the GitHub Actions discussed [below](#32-additional-tooling) must also pass before the branch is able to be merged.
+At least one review (and approval) is required before the branch can be merged, the branch being merged into the main and/or dev branch(es) *must* be up to date with the destination branch, and the GitHub Actions discussed below (see [3.2 Additional Tooling](#additional-tooling)) must also pass before the branch is able to be merged.

 Commit messages should be kept to the recommended limit (of 72 characters), with a clear descriptions to be placed in the commit description.
 However, this will not be enforced, and group members are encouraged to prioritise clarity over brevity.